Phase Stabilization of a Frequency Comb using Multipulse Quantum Interferometry

-The protocols discussed so far admit many different practical implementations: from neutral atoms to trapped ions.
-For concreteness, we will discuss this last setup, which has witnessed an astonishing progress in the field of ultrafast laser-ion interaction~\cite{Campbell2010,Senko2012}.
-The long coherence times in these setups, $t_{\rm coh} \sim1\,$s~\cite{Olmschenk2007}, allow in principle to consider trains of up to $N=t_{\rm coh}/T\sim 10^8$ pulses for a typical comb with $\frep\sim 100\,$MHz~\footnote{We remark that these numerical estimates take into consideration only the coherence properties of trapped ions for the stabilization an ``ideal frequency comb'', while technical issues intrinsic to currently available combs---such as may be a maximum number of phase-coherent consecutive pulses---are not taken into account.}.
-Within the Raman schemes, using a single ion and one delay line, this already allows us to detect a pulse-to-pulse phase difference around $\Delta\phi\sim 10^{-8}$ rad and thus calibrate the comb offset below $\nu_0 \leq \Delta\phi/T \sim 1/ t_{\rm coh} \sim 1\,$Hz ---a remarkable precision for $1\,$s interrogation time!
-The numbers improve, $\Delta\phi \sim 10^{-15}$ using the same pulses in a $\Lambda$ scheme, thus reaching a limit in which the previous errors become relevant.
-The numbers decrease marginally, $\Delta\phi \sim 10^5-10^{10}$, using shorter duty cycles $\sim 1\,$ms. These are optimistic sensitivities that go beyond what many existing lasers can hold: in existing combs, the phase may fluctuate violently after a shorter number of pulses.
-Our scheme cannot cope with that: we may only increase the delays $T_d$ and improve the accuracy up to a time scale at which these jumps happen.
-However, in practice such slow fluctuations set a limit on how well those combs may be stabilized by any method.
+The protocols discussed admit many implementations.
+For concreteness, we discuss here a setup with trapped ions, because of recent progress in connection with ultrafast lasers~\cite{Campbell2010a,mizrahi2013}.
+The long coherence times of ions, $t_{\rm coh} \sim1\,$s~\cite{Olmschenk2007a}, allow to consider trains of up to $t_{\rm coh}/T\sim 10^8$ pulses from a typical comb with $\frep\sim 100\,$MHz~\footnote{We discuss the maximum number of phase-coherent consecutive pulses in~\cite{EPAPS}.}.
+In the Raman schemes, with one ion and one delay line, this allows to detect CEP fluctuations $\delta \Delta\phi\sim 10^{-8}$~rad and calibrate the comb offset below $\delta\Delta\phi/T \sim 1\,$Hz, a remarkable precision for $1\,$s interrogation time!
+The numbers improve with a 2-delay Raman scheme, reaching $\delta\Delta\phi \sim 10^{-15}$ where error sources become relevant.
+Precision decreases marginally, $\delta\Delta\phi \sim 10^{-5}-10^{-10}$, using faster duty cycles with $\sim 1\,$ms of interrogation time~\cite{EPAPS}.

-Summing up, in this work we have presented an exciting line of research: the development of quantum algorithms for the characterization and stabilization of pulsed light sources using trapped atoms.
-Our work relies on the following key ideas.
-First, a single atom may accumulate the effect of multiple laser pulses, computing their differences through the appropriate choice in the order of pulses, the intermediate gates and the final measurements.
-Second, there is a polynomial enhancement in the sensitivity of pulsed interferometric protocols with respect to conventional interferometry, arising from the combination of multiple events in a single atom.
-Third, these ideas can be used to detect changes in the phase of the pulses emitted by a frequency comb.
-This is possible because the unitary implemented by a single comb pulse is sensitive to both the intensity and the CEO phase, and not to the time at which the pulse arrives.
+\paragraph{Applications.-} In practical applications, the phase differences will be large.
+To avoid it wrapping around $2\pi$, the number of pulses must be dynamically adjusted so that $N < 1/\Delta\phi$, increasing it only as the comb is better stabilized.
+Thus, measurement times cannot be longer than the typical time for the \textit{random} fluctuations in $\nu_0$.
+The precision limit is in practice set by the timescale at which we can provide useful feedback to the comb and not by the interferometric protocol.